Bennotsi-MTG/Doomsday-Codex/limits/surgical.md

 # Playing around Surgical Extraction

-When people are side-boarding to face Doomsday there is one card that they so often bring in along with all the discard, counter-magic, spheres and such; Surgical Extraction.
-This card is particularly annoying as it performs a number of functions against us.
-It removes options from our piles that can be very key (commonly LED).
-It can take out the namesake card (assuming no BW or after BW into DD) and worse of all it can cause us to shuffle our perfect five card piles and make them all but useless.
+When people are side-boarding to face Doomsday there is one card that
+they so often bring in along with all the discard, counter-magic,
+spheres and such; Surgical Extraction.
+This card is particularly
+annoying as it performs a number of functions against us.
+It removes
+options from our piles that can be very key (commonly LED).
+It
+can take out the namesake card (assuming no BW or after BW into DD)
+and worse of all it can cause us to shuffle our perfect five card
+piles and make them all but useless.

 Let us discuss a basic pile and what points SE may affect it.
 Each number represents a point we pass priority to our opponent post DD.
+We are mking the assumption that the mana for our draw spell is not generated
+by an LED.

 Examples:
 ```